• Menu

 Vancouver’s North Shore is home to the hat-trick of hills that Vancouverites call “the Local Mountains” – Grouse Mountain, Seymour Mountain and Cypress Bowl.

-Located as little as 45 minutes from your downtown hotel, this terrific trio offers a fantastic skiing experience well into the spring – as late as the third week of April in recent years.
-And they’re so close they can even be reached using public transit.
+Located as little as 45 minutes from your downtown hotel, this terrific trio offers a fantastic skiing experience well into the spring in Vancouver – as late as the third week of April in recent years.

 Here later in the year?
 Well, why not plan a side trip to Whistler-Blackcomb?
 A world-class destination in its own right, BC’s most popular resort is typically open for skiing well into the second half of May.